 We all know about Pythagoras and his obsession with triangles.
 Usually when we first learn about the rational and real numbers, we are also told about the Pythagoreans, a 6th century BCE cult that started with the followers of Pythagoras and which dealt with mysticism and Mathematics (and if it still exists and you are a member in it, please send me a message – I would love to join).
 The legend says that they loved ratios between natural numbers, i.e. rational numbers, and didn’t believe that there exist any other type of numbers.
 Unfortunately, Hippasus which was one of their own “betrayed” them and proved that is not rational.
 When he died by drowning, the Pythagoreans said that this was a punishment by the gods themselves for showing that the world of Mathematics is not perfectly rational.
 Well, it was either this, or because he built a dodecahedron inside a sphere.
 Anyway, these days we know that there are irrational numbers, of course, but it is nice to know that if you insult the gods of Mathematics you will be punished.

-The moral from this story is that rational numbers are divine, but there are other types of numbers – like the real numbers.
+The moral from this story is that rational numbers are divine, but there are real numbers which are not rational.
 While there are irrational numbers, there are so many rational numbers so that we can get as close as we want to any real number.
-In this post we will try to investigate when should we say that an approximation is good, how good of an approximation can we hope to find for a given real number, and what is the connection to lattices (see the post about lattices for the definitions and some examples).
+In this post we will try to investigate when should we say that an approximation is good, how good of an approximation can we hope to find for a given real number, and finish with a bit about the connection to lattices (see the post about lattices for the definitions and some examples).

 At this point Dirichlet steps in, and shows us how to do real approximation with one of the most simplest and elegant proofs there is in Mathematics that uses nothing more than the pigeon hole principle and just with it shows that there are infinitely many solutions to .
 As this is clearly true for rational, we shall prove it under the assumption that is irrational.

 Before giving the proof, let’s reformulate it in a way which will be much easier to work with.
-The main idea of this reformulation is that we prefer to work with integers, rather than rational numbers (or more specifically, we want to work with and not ).
-We claim that in order to find infinite distinct solutions to the inequality , it is enough to find a solution for
+The main idea of this reformulation is that we prefer to work with integers, rather than rational numbers (or more specifically, we want to work with which is the real parameter of our problem and not ).

-Consider the numbers .
+Proof: Consider the fractionsl parts and their locations in the cells of the form for .
 If one of them is in , then we are done.
-Otherwise, each of them falls in one of the cells of the form where .
+Otherwise, each of them falls in one of the cells where .
 By the pigeon hole principle we can find two distinct integers such that fall in the same cell, and hence

 Setting and , we get a solution as required.